 Ash Wednesday, Monday, Monday or some other

-The ink slid off the page and onto your mayonnaise-slickened fingers.
+The ink slid off the pulp and onto your mayonnaise-slick fingers.

-You took up new habits—knitting, smoking, or growing a beard
+You took up new habits—knitting, smoking, growing a beard

 Once, you lusted after the mail man